VAIOT Launches Legal Torch To Democratize Access To Affordable Legal Support

+(MENAFN- GlobeNewsWire - Nasdaq) VAIOT offers a portfolio of AI-powered LegalTech and Decentralized Law solutions integrated with blockchain to provide businesses and consumers with automated legal support and contracts to cover various transactions.

-(MENAFN- Zex PR Wire) Birkirkara, Malta, 22nd November 2024, ZEX PR WIRE , VAIOT , a company providing AI-driven legal Tech solutions, announced the launch of its latest product,“Legal Torch ,” in Malta (EU).
-Legal Torch is the company's first step into an ambitious initiative to bridge Web2 and Web3 and drive broad blockchain adoption in the legal domain.
+Birkirkara, Malta, Nov.
+22, 2024 (GLOBE NEWSWIRE) -- VAIOT , a company providing AI-driven Legal Tech solutions, announced the launch of its latest product,“Legal Torch ," in Malta (EU).
+Legal Torch is the company's first step into an ambitious initiative to bridge Web2 and Web3 and drive broad blockchain adoption in the legal domain

 The Decentralized Dispute Resolution System (DDRS)